 11. Set Aside Time for "Deep Work"

 We live in an age of distractions.
 Email, social media, instant messaging, office politics, unnecessary meetings… even the weather!
 All of these things can cause you to lose focus on the tasks that really matter.
-In fact, a 2017 survey revealed that a third of employees are distracted for up to three hours a day.
-This adds up to a whopping 60 hours of time lost “dawdling” every month.
+In fact, some studies suggest that knowledge workers lose up to three hours a day because of distractions.
+And this can cost businesses 14 to 15 times more than absenteeism due to health-related issues.

 Sure, it might be hard to ignore the 150 WhatsApp messages that you've just received.
 But, if you really want to produce quality work, you and your phone will need to part ways (temporarily at least).
 This is where "deep work" can help.
 It involves pushing distractions to one side, and giving yourself the time and space to really focus on challenging and complicated tasks.
 This has a number of benefits.
 For example, it can help you to build expertise and knowledge, and give you a greater sense of fulfillment and achievement.